 Application for entry into the upper division clinical nursing major is a separate application from the UNC application.
-Specifics of the application process to our undergraduate BSN traditional and second-degree programs will be available on the School of Nursing website (http://www.unco.edu/nhs/nursing/programs/undergraduate/index.aspx) by November 1st, 2018.
-We have continued to update our process and will be adding new criteria to the application for admission in 2019 and wanted to let you know of the changes.
+Specifics of the application process to our undergraduate BSN traditional and second-degree programs will be available on the School of Nursing website (http://www.unco.edu/nhs/nursing/programs/undergraduate/index.aspx) by November 1st, each year.

 Time limit for prerequisite courses - starting with applications in January 2019, the following prerequisite courses will have to have been completed within the past 10 years.

 - FND 250

 - CHEM 281